 What do you use your printer for?
 If it’s nearly all of your home office stuff like boarding passes, letters and documents, you can get away with something pretty cheap.
 But if you print a lot of photos or you want to scan and copy documents, you need what’s called an all-in-one.
-All models here scan and copy.
+Most models here scan and copy.
 Some double as fax machines, too.

 The best convenience a printer can offer is wireless connectivity, so you can print from a laptop anywhere in the house, not just the PC in the study.
 Most printers now have wi-fi – including all here.
 Some now also work with a smartphone or tablet – look out for AirPrint for compatibility with Apple phones and Google Cloud Print for Android.